Saheasy/API-Workshop/readme.md

 ## Creating Flask Application
-Here is the [Flask RESTful documentation](https://flask-restful.readthedocs.io/en/latest/index.html) that we are referencing
+Here is the [Flask RESTful documentation](https://flask-restful.readthedocs.io/en/latest/index.html) that we are referencing Make sure your main python file is in a python file named "app.py"
 ### The most basic Flask program
 ```
 # save this as app.py